Arizona Lifestyle and Neighborhood Guide

 • South Mountain and Laveen with open desert views, spacious lots, equestrian trails, and a rural suburban feel

-• Mesa and Gilbert with top rated schools, master planned communities, tree lined parks, and a growing restaurant scene
+• Mesa, Chandler and Gilbert with top rated schools, master planned communities, tree lined parks, and a growing restaurant scene

 Things to Do Around the Valley